disconnector/devop_day/courseware.md

   * Download toolset
     * Go to https://console.run.pivotal.io/tools and download the correct version for your local OS
   * Connect to PWS
-    * @ CLI - cf login -a https://api.run.pivotal.io  Enter username and password
+    * @ CLI - <cf login -a https://api.run.pivotal.io>  Enter username and password
     * Examine the output - you should be in the "EVP" org and "EMC" space.
 If not please speak up.
+    * type
   * Examine files
     * Open local code under cf in git download
       * hello-idiomatic.py - main code we are running on the back end.
 Replace my name with yours . . . if you know Flask feel free to add variables and/or play